 Cancer chemoprevention is the use of drugs, either manufactured or natural, to delay or prevent the diagnosis of cancer.
 Breast cancer prevention drugs like A drug that blocks estrogen from affecting organs, such as the breast., raloxifene and Drugs that inhibit the enzyme aromatase, which regulates estrogen production in the adrenal glands.
 An example is anastrozole (Arimidex).
 (AIs) are the most commonly used drugs for preventative therapy.

 Who Are the Best Candidates For Breast Cancer Prevention Drugs?

 Chemoprevention does not treat Cancerous. breast cancer if you’ve already been diagnosed.
 But you might be a good candidate for breast cancer prevention drugs if you have a Not harmful; not cancerous (referring to a cell or mass). (i.e. non-cancerous) disease that puts you in the high-risk category.
-This includes high-risk breast A general term indicating a change in body tissue, often used as a synonym for tumors., lobular carcinoma in situ (LCIS), atypical lobular hyperplasia (ALH) or atypical ductal hyperplasia (ADH).
+This includes high-risk breast A general term indicating a change in body tissue, often used as a synonym for tumors., lobular carcinoma in situ (LCIS), atypical lobular Excessive cell growth.
+(ALH) or atypical ductal hyperplasia (ADH).